The Fire Bet in Craps – Odds, Payouts, and a List of Casinos that Offer It

 (Go here to learn how to play craps)

-Other local Las Vegas casinos with the craps’ Fire Bet include all of the various Stations casinos: Aliante Station, Boulder Station, Fiesta Henderson, Fiesta Rancho, Green Valley Ranch Resort, Palace Station, Red Rock Resort, Santa Fe Station, Sunset Station and Texas Station.
+What I can say is that, per their website, the various Stations casinos still have the firebet.
+These include: Aliante Station, Boulder Station, Fiesta Henderson, Fiesta Rancho, Green Valley Ranch Resort, Palace Station, Red Rock Resort, Santa Fe Station, Sunset Station and Texas Station.